7.5 Descriptive, Inferential, and Predictive Statistics

 Key Takeaways

-• Descriptive statistics summarize data, while inferential statistics estimate what results suggest beyond the observed sample.
+• Descriptive statistics summarize observed data; inferential statistics estimate what results suggest beyond the sample.

-• The appropriate statistic depends on variable scale, design, distribution, and research question.
+• The appropriate statistic depends on the measurement scale (nominal, ordinal, interval, ratio), the design, and the research question.

-• Correlation describes association, regression predicts outcomes, and group-comparison tests evaluate mean differences under specified assumptions.
+• Correlation describes association, regression predicts outcomes, and group-comparison tests (t test, ANOVA) evaluate mean differences under assumptions.

-• Confidence intervals, Type I error, Type II error, and power describe uncertainty around statistical decisions.
+• Type I error (alpha), Type II error (beta), power (1-beta), and confidence intervals describe the uncertainty around statistical decisions.

 Choose the Statistic That Fits the Question

 Statistics give structure to evidence.
-Descriptive statistics summarize what was observed.
-Inferential statistics estimate what the observed data suggest about a broader population or process.
-Predictive statistics estimate outcomes from one or more variables.
-EPPP questions usually do not require long calculations, but they often require knowing which statistic fits the design and variables.
+Descriptive statistics summarize what was observed; inferential statistics estimate what the data suggest about a broader population; predictive statistics estimate outcomes from one or more variables.
+EPPP items rarely require long calculations, but they reliably require matching a statistic to the design and variables.

 Question typeCommon statisticKey cue